lkesteloot/unsong/unsong.md

 “SINCE YOU ARE SUCH AN EXPERT ON METAPHORS, HOW DO YOU INTERPRET THE STORY?”

-“I…forgot the story.
+“I... forgot the story.
 What was it again?”

 “ONCE UPON A TIME, RABBI BEN AZZAI, RABBI BEN ZOMA, THE OTHER ONE, AND RABBI AKIVA VISITED AN ORCHARD.
 BEN AZZAI SAW IT AND DIED.
 BEN ZOMA SAW IT AND WENT CRAZY.
 THE OTHER ONE BURNED DOWN ALL THE TREES.
 AKIVA CAME IN PEACE AND DEPARTED IN PEACE.
 THE END.”